juicebox-systems/ceremony/instructions/routines.typ

     )},

     step(time: "1m", [
       Unpack and inspect the HSM.
-Put away its packaging.
+Retain the antistatic bag and put away the other packaging.

       #checkbox[The HSM does not appear tampered with.]